OfficeDev/VBA-content/VBA/Excel-VBA/articles/hide-and-unhide-columns.md

 # Hide and Unhide Columns

-This example finds all the cells in the first four columns that have a constant &;quot;X&;quot; in them and hides the column that contains the X.
+This example finds all the cells in the first four columns that have a constant 'X' in them and hides the column that contains the X.

  **Sample code provided by:** Dennis Wallentin,[VSTO & .NET & Excel](http://xldennis.wordpress.com/)